Russell Proud

 Baseline Results

-Prior to any work being undertaken, the judgment set and current lexical query was scored via the rank evaluation endpoint.
-This client’s use case was B2B which has typically a set of very knowledgeable users who are constant ‘active buyers’, resulting in a starting base level relevancy that was strong but unpredictable in many cases for what should be obvious.
+Before any work was undertaken, the judgment set and current lexical query were scored via the rank evaluation endpoint.
+This client’s use case was B2B which typically has a set of very knowledgeable users who are constant ‘active buyers’, resulting in a starting base level relevancy that was strong but unpredictable in many cases for what should be obvious.
 The results of the baseline query are below.

 Search Method | Rank Eval Score |